 The simplest method of getting a page indexed is to do absolutely nothing.

 Google has crawlers following links and thus, provided your site is in the index already and that the new content is linked to from within your site, Google will eventually discover it and add it to its index.
 More on this later.

 But, what if you want Googlebot to get to your page faster?

 This can be important if you have timely content or if you’ve made an important change to a page you need Google to know about.

-One of the top reasons I use faster methods is when I’ve either optimized a critical page or I’ve adjusted the title and/or description to improve click-throughs and want to know specifically when they were picked up and displayed in the SERPs to know where the measurement of improvement starts.
+I use faster methods when I’ve optimized a critical page or I’ve adjusted the title and/or description to improve click-throughs.
+I want to know specifically when they were picked up and displayed in the SERPs to know where the measurement of improvement starts.

-In these instances there a few additional methods you can use:
+In these instances, there are a few additional methods you can use.

 1. XML Sitemaps

 XML sitemaps are the oldest and a generally reliable way to call a search engine’s attention to content.

 An XML sitemap gives search engines a list of all the pages on your site, as well as additional details about it, such as when it was last modified.